How will I feel after Breast Reduction Surgery?

 How long is the scar tissue healing time?

-Skin healing occurs in the first 14 days but continues to mature over 6-12 months.
+Skin healing occurs in the first 14 days but continues to mature over 12-18 months.
 The scars must be cared for and you should avoid touching or feeling along the scar line for the first 8-weeks.
-Mr Turton advises his patients on scar care for the first 3-months to keep the scar line like a fine pencil line.
-Although they look dramatic at 3-weeks after surgery they soon soften and fade.
-The scars gradually fade over the first 12-months to a pale colour.
-There are special techniques that reduce scaring & this can be speeded up by using bio oil on the scar after 3-months, or a silicone gel called Dermatix (only available over the counter).
+Mr Turton advises his patients on scar care for the first 3-months to try to keep the scar line like a fine pencil line.
+Although they look dramatic at 3-weeks after surgery they generally soften and fade within the first 6-months.
+Thicker scars (if they form) gradually fade over the first 3-years to a more pale colour.
+There are special techniques that reduce scaring & this can be speeded up by using a silicone scar gel called Dermatix or Boot’s Brand of their own product.
 The visibility dramatically reduces over 12-months.
 Around 5% of patients form thick red raised (sometimes itchy) scars, which are called hypertrophic scars.
 If this occurs it tends to be on the lower outer or the lower inner aspect of the scar in the crease under the breast.
 This sort of scar tends to form more readily in some patients than others.
 If you have a history of bad scars please let Mr Turton know in advance of any surgery.

 Where will the scars be & what will they look like?